 The misconception is that long answers will impress the medical schools or show them how much you care.
 But that’s misguided.
 Usually, when applicants feel obligated to fill up space, their answers just become fluffier and more redundant.

-The same concept applies to your VITA responses.
+The same concept applies to your virtual interview responses.
 In fact, fluffing and rambling could be even more detrimental in an interview than an essay.
-Sure, you get 3 minutes, but that’s a maximum, not a requirement.
+Most interviewers, even the most focused ones, will start to tune out somewhere between minute 2 and minute 3.
+Sure, you can technically talk for as long as you want, but longer responses definitely have diminishing returns.

 Sure, there’s such a thing as “too short” (i.e. 30-60 seconds), but 90 seconds or 2 minutes will definitely be sufficient.
 Focus on quality, not quantity.

-According to the AAMC’s application preparation guide, medical schools “will be instructed to ignore the background in which you complete the interview and focus on the content of a response.”
+Medical schools will sometimes claim that they “will ignore the background in which you complete the interview and focus on the content of a response.”

-The AAMC wants to be egalitarian, especially during the constraints of the pandemic, so they’re publicly saying that your appearance, technology, and backdrop won’t be held against you during the VITA.
+They want to be egalitarian, especially during the constraints of the pandemic, so they’re publicly saying that your appearance, technology, and backdrop won’t be held against you.

 We’re not buying this.
 Sure, maybe your living situation is so crazy that your quietest option is using your smartphone inside your car.
 But is that REALLY how you want to present yourself?
 Is that REALLY the first impression you want to make?

 Think about all the times you’ve given up on watching a video online because it’s grainy, filmed in portrait mode, or has poor sound quality.
-Appearance is a HUGE factor for the VITA, and it might even be worth investing some money into better technology and a faster internet connection to ensure things look and sound crisp.
+Appearance is a HUGE factor for your virtual interviews, and it might even be worth investing some money into better technology and a faster internet connection to ensure things look and sound crisp.

-There’s a big problem with this approach: you WON’T HAVE AN AUDIENCE during the real VITA.
-So, doing mock interviews with others, whether online or in-person, isn’t going to accurately simulate the actual VITA experience.
+But there’s a big problem with this approach: doing mock interviews in-person isn’t going to accurately simulate the actual virtual interview experience.

-Sure, you could instruct your mock interviewers to remain stoic, but the closer you can get to simulating the real experience while preparing, the better off you’ll be.
+Sure, doing in-person preparation might be more comfortable for you, but the closer you can get to simulating the real experience while preparing, the better off you’ll be.

-Our advice is to record your practice responses, watch them yourself to self-assess, and share them with others to gather feedback.
-You should be evaluated in the same way your real responses will be evaluated.
+Our advice is to do virtual mock interviews, record them, watch them yourself to self-assess, and share them with others to gather feedback.
+You should be evaluated in the same way your real virtual interviews will be evaluated.

 It’s an embarrassing thought - stumbling through your first few sentences, abandoning ship, and starting from scratch.
 It almost seems like a faux pas.